 There are local advocacy providers who can guide and support you through the complaints process.
 They are free and independent of the NHS.
 They can help you put your complaint in writing and attend meetings with you, but they do not investigate complaints.

-Find out more about the service by contacting Healthwatch Staffordshire NHS Complaints Advocacy Service:
+Find out more about the service by contacting Total Voice Staffordshire NHS Complaints Advocacy Service:

 Who can complain?